PascalauMihai/fd-project/README.md

 npm run serve
 ```

-There is a development HTML file located at `/dev/index.html` that you can view at http://localhost:8000/dev/index.html.
-Note that this command will serve your code using Lit's development mode (with more verbose errors).
-To serve your code against Lit's production mode, use `npm run serve:prod`.
+The site will usually be served at http://localhost:8000.

 ## Editing

-If you use VS Code, we highly reccomend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), which enables some extremely useful features for lit-html templates:
+If you use VS Code, I highly reccomend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), which enables some extremely useful features for lit-html templates:

 - Syntax highlighting
 - Type-checking